 The 2019 - 2020 One Book theme is titled, “Search for Self.”
 The idea behind the theme is to encourage students to think in terms of what they want to do in life and how they will get there.
 This theme also gives everyone the opportunity to reflect on how they can continue to move forward down the road to self-improvement.

-For the 2018 - 2019 school year, students and staff can choose from five (5) books which have a common theme of characters facing adversity.
-The challenge for the reader is to identify which characters, emotions, or moments reflect or give a glimpse into their own lives.
+For the 2019 - 2020 school year, students and staff can choose from five (5) different books which have a common theme of characters facing to better themselves.

 Book Selections and Summaries

 Dumplin' is a thought-provoking story of an overweight high school girl Willowdean's struggle -- not with her weight but with her ability to see herself as someone who's worthwhile and deserves happiness.
 The heroine is a great role model for self-empowerment, and there are lots of positive messages and lessons about not letting your appearance define who you are and what you do.